-Many definitions of insight have been proposed, with varying degrees of complexity.
-Since the development of the Insight and Treatment Attitude Questionnaire by McEvoy et al, various assessment tools have been proposed accordingly, prompting evidence-based research.

-Rating scales are more frequently administered by clinicians than compiled by patients, given that the judgment of the clinician is expected to diverge from that of the patient.
-Instruments may be mono- or multi-dimensional, meaning they can rate single or multiple dimensions of insight.
-Table 1 reports a list of commonly used rating scales, drawn from a recent review.
-Two aspects are covered most frequently: The awareness of having a mental disorder, meaning how convinced a subject is that he/she is ill, and the recognition of treatment need.
-The most widely used mono-dimensional rating is the G12 item of the Positive and Negative Syndrome Scale (PANSS).
-This item, however, rates the levels of both insight and judgment.
+Many definitions of insight have been proposed, with varying degrees of complexity.5 Since the development of the Insight and Treatment Attitude Questionnaire by McEvoy et al, 26 various assessment tools have been proposed accordingly, prompting evidence-based research.18 insight.
+Table 1 reports a list of commonly used rating scales, drawn from a recent review.27 Two aspects are covered most frequently: The awareness of having a mental disorder, meaning how convinced a subject is that he/she is ill, and the recognition of treatment need.
+The most widely used mono-dimensional rating is the G12 item of the Positive and Negative Syndrome Scale (PANSS).28 This item, however, rates the levels of both insight and judgment.
 Judgment is crucial to clinical practice but not entirely pertinent to insight, making the PANSS G12 item a less specific measure.
-By contrast, an important ad hoc scale is the Schedule for the Assessment of Insight (SAI).
-The SAI examines (1) the ability to label certain mental events as pathological, (2) the subject's recognition that he/she has a mental disorder, and (3) acceptance of treatment.
-A later expanded version also rates the awareness of adverse consequences of the illness, as well as the awareness of 4 symptoms.
-Like the SAI, the Birchwood Insight Scale encompasses 3 domains of insight but it is one of the few self-administered instruments available.
+By contrast, an important ad hoc scale is the Schedule for the Assessment of Insight (SAI).29 The SAI examines (1) the ability to label certain mental events as pathological, (2) the subject's recognition that he/she has a mental disorder, and (3) acceptance of treatment.
+A later expanded version also rates the awareness of adverse consequences of the illness, as well as the awareness of 4 symptoms.30 Like the SAI, the Birchwood Insight Scale31 encompasses 3 domains of insight but it is one of the few self-administered instruments available.
 Patients are asked if they endorse 8 statements that pertain to the awareness of the illness, the awareness of treatment need, and the relabeling of symptoms.
-The Scale to Assess Unawareness of Mental Disorder (SUMD), another widespread assessment tool, includes the following aspects, in addition to those described earlier: (1) distinct ratings for symptom awareness and attribution (the recognition of symptoms as part of an illness and the explanations on their nature, respectively), (2) several ratings of insight for individual symptoms, and (3) distinct ratings for insight of current
+The Scale to Assess Unawareness of Mental Disorder (SUMD), another widespread assessment tool,32 includes the following aspects, in addition to those described earlier: (1) distinct ratings for symptom awareness and attribution (the recognition of symptoms as part of an illness and the explanations on their nature, respectively), (2) several ratings of insight for individual symptoms, and (3) distinct ratings for insight of current and past symptoms.32 The SUMD prompted a comprehensive assessment of